-Siopao Asado is a fluffy and chewy like white bun made with all purpose flour, baking powder, shortening, salt, sugar and yeast that seals inside a delectable savory meaty and saucy filling made of pork, soy sauce, oyster sauce, oil, sugar, garlic, onion and corn starch or potato starch used to keep it from being watery and easier to handle.
-This is then steamed into a puffy warm white pillowy bread that’s ready to be ravished by anyone who passes by.
-With its soft, fluffy bread and sweet and savory flavors of fillings, these steamed buns are hearty and tasty.
-Siopao are a popular snack can sometimes be eaten as a whole meal in itself..
+Siopao Asado is a soft and fluffy bun made by steaming a mixture made with all purpose flour, baking powder, shortening, salt, sugar and yeast that have savoury meaty filling made of pork, soy sauce, oyster sauce, oil, sugar, garlic, onion and corn starch or potato starch..
+With its soft, fluffy bread and sweet and savoury flavours of fillings, these steamed buns are hearty and tasty.
+Follow Siopao Asado recipe to make this scrumptious cake in your home.

 Where did the Siopao Asado come from?